 Global Pipe Company ("GPC") is a Saudi-German joint venture, established in 2010 and located in Jubail, Saudi Arabia, which manufactures LSAW pipes.
-Tenaris, through its subsidiary Saudi Steel Pipe Company ("SSPC"), currently owns 35% of the share capital of GPC.
-In accordance with GPC's bylaws, SSPC's 35% equity interest entitles SSPC to appoint four of the eleven members of the Board of Directors of GPC.
+Tenaris, through its subsidiary SSPC, currently owns 35% of the share capital of GPC.
+Through the shareholders agreement, SSPC is entitled to choose one of the five members of the Board of Directors of GPC.
 In addition, SSPC has the ability to block any shareholder resolution.
-Based on the facts stated above, the Company has determined that it has significant influence over this entity.
+Based on the facts stated above, the Company has determined that it has significant influence over this entity and accounts for its investment in GPC under the equity method (as defined by IAS 28).

 Tenaris carries its investments in non-consolidated companies under the equity method, with no additional goodwill or intangible assets recognized.
 Tenaris reviews investments in non-consolidated companies for impairment whenever events or changes in circumstances indicate that the asset's carrying amount may not be recoverable.
-For more information see note 13 to these Consolidated Financial Statements.
+At December 31, 2021, 2020 and 2019, no impairment provisions were recorded in any of the aforementioned investments.
+See note 13 to these Consolidated Financial Statements.